 - Analysis – the use of mathematical modeling and analytical techniques to predict the compliance of a design to its requirements based on calculated data or data derived from lower-level component or subsystem testing.
 It is generally used when a physical prototype or product is not available or not cost-effective.
 The analysis includes the use of both modeling and simulation.

 - Inspection – the visual examination of the system, component, or subsystem.
 It is generally used to verify physical design features or specific manufacturer identification,

-- Demonstration – the use of system, subsystem, or component operation to show that a requirement can be achieved by the system.
+- Demonstration – the use of the system, subsystem, or component operation to show that a requirement can be achieved by the system.
 It is generally used for a basic confirmation of performance capability and is differentiated from testing by the lack of detailed data gathering, or

-- Test – the use of system, subsystem, or component operation to obtain detailed data to verify performance or to provide sufficient information to verify performance through further analysis.
+- Test – the use of the system, subsystem, or component operation to obtain detailed data to verify performance or to provide sufficient information to verify performance through further analysis.
 Testing is the detailed quantifying method of verification it is ultimately required in order to verify the system design.

 The performance of a given verification task with supporting resources.
 The verification task results, whether from a test, analysis, inspection or simulation, are documented for compliance or non-compliance with data supporting the conclusion.

 Step 3: Verification Reporting